Courrier des Balkans: You recently organized a seminar about fascism in Romania, Ukraine, and Russia. Do you see fascism on the rise in Romania today?

 CdB: So the Green Party in Romania was not on the left.

 Veda: Currently there are some groups- the movement will surely grow in the future.
 Within our movements, the environmental issue has been mostly integrated.
-For example, in the housing movement, we’ve been addressing it mostly by pointing at injustice related to environmental racism8.
+For example, in the housing movement, we’ve been addressing it mostly by pointing at injustice related to environmental racism.
 Also cities in Eastern Europe are some of the most overcrowded in Europe.
 Bucharest is among them and a lot of concrete environmental issues in the city come from that.

 However, the key issue to keep in mind is that all environmental justice initiatives have to start almost from scratch.
-And this is because of two issues: one is that, when they were developing in the early 2010s, environmentalist approaches on the left were targeted9 by state repression.
+And this is because of two issues: one is that, when they were developing in the early 2010s, environmentalist approaches on the left were targeted by state repression.
 And then, secondly, the two strong environmentalist movements that managed to develop in the 2010s have spectacularly collapsed: the Roșia Montană movement, and the forest protection movement.

 CdB: Can you elaborate?

 Veda: Well, my experience is that the Roșia Montană movement collapsed because the so-called “moderate” people accommodated nationalists and right-wingers.
 At the same time, the radical left was slowly thrown out of the movement for precisely pointing out this issue.
 All of this built up into big internal tensions that eventually resulted in the collapse of the movement.
 And the forest protection movement – which reached its peak around the same time as Roșia Montană – collapsed in a similar vein, from being infiltrated by right-wing elements.
 At the time, in our collectives, the stories circulating were of brutal repression that discouraged many, including the few leftists involved.
 When you think about it, it makes perfect sense, since timber is such a big money business.
 And when people organize to go there to protect the forest, they’re just in the middle of fucking nowhere and it’s very easy to intimidate and repress them violently.
 So now, it’s only the big NGOs who are doing the work because they are the only groups who can benefit from the level of protection needed for this.
-And even they, activists from Greenpeace, have been beaten up10.
+And even they, activists from Greenpeace, have been beaten up.
 Journalists too.

 Adina: I think that now, the environmental movement in Romania is not yet politicized.
 Except for medium, younger groups.

-Also, this reminds me of how the anarchist movement took a very severe blow when the 2008 anti-NATO protest was violently repressed11 by the state.
+Also, this reminds me of how the anarchist movement took a very severe blow when the 2008 anti-NATO protest was violently repressed by the state.
 For me, this is something to keep in mind when we talk about our big ambitions.
 When you are a medium movement easy to destructure and destroy, the main thing you should be concerned with is to protect the movement and not expose yourself to unnecessary risks.
 Because when the movement is destroyed, it takes a long time to rebuild.

 CbD: Can you say more about what happened then?

 Veda: In 2008, there was a NATO summit in Bucharest, and so there was an anti-NATO gathering organized by Romanian anarcho-punk networks with comrades from other countries.
 Just the usual anti-Nato protest activities that were happening everywhere when there was a NATO summit.
-What happened is very well documented12: our comrades rented a big industrial hall at Timpuri Noi (in Bucharest) where everyone could stay overnight, and the plan was to have open activities protesting the summit.
+What happened is very well documented: our comrades rented a big industrial hall at Timpuri Noi (in Bucharest) where everyone could stay overnight, and the plan was to have open activities protesting the summit.
 On the morning of April 2, the day before the summit, anti-terrorist units broke into the hall with flashlights, anti-terrorist gear, and guns, and they literally beat everyone, over 50 people, up.
 Several were seriously injured with broken ribs and legs.
 After, they arrested them and held them in custody for several hours.
 In addition to this, later it turned out that the group had been under surveillance for months and even infiltrated by the Secret Service.

 The whole affair was so traumatic and choking, that comrades part of the scene back then got really scared.
 And they were mostly around 20 years old, making zines, stickers, punk music… After this moment, a lot of them gave up any kind of activism, they were very traumatized, many suffered from depression, some people decided to do totally different things, and the networks were destructured.

 The anarcho-punk and the anarcho-feminist movement was pretty strong and rich until that point, and things partly collapsed with this heavy event of repression.
-And we rebuilt13 from that movement.
+And we rebuilt from that movement.
 Biblioteca Alternativă was created afterwards to continue that.
 We thought we need to go underground because this is hardcore shit, so we said, let’s do cultural projects.

 Adina: The authorities totally went overboard back then because they wanted to kiss NATO’s ass.
 They had just joined in 2004, so they wanted to prove that Romania was a good NATO boy.
 These authoritarian repressive tendencies can be seen as a continuation of the former dictatorial regime because at least some parts of the system have not changed much, such as the Intelligence Services.